roytang/blog/content/posts/2007/08/announcing-pymtg.md

 url: /2007/08/announcing-pymtg/
 ---

-I couldn&#8217;t sleep, so obviously, I had to start a new personal project.
+I couldn&'t sleep, so obviously, I had to start a new personal project.

 [